|Time Required||Very Short (≤ 1 day)|

 - Detach the phone.

-- Important: Make sure you keep track of which trial is for which volunteer in your app.
-You can record the trial number next to the volunteer's number in your data table.
-You can also change the default name of the trial in the app.
+- Important: Make sure you keep track of which recording is for which volunteer.
+You can for example change the default name of the trial in the app.

 - Politely thank the volunteer for helping you with your experiment.

 - Repeat for a total of at least 10 volunteers.

 - Walk the 20 m course yourself, and write down the number of steps you took in your lab notebook.

 Analyzing the Data